 When are the best times to visit?
-Late afternoon on weekdays, and on Saturdays just before the pay-what-you-wish rush, which begins around 5:45pm.
-Closed Thursdays.
+Late afternoon on weekdays, and Tuesday nights when the museum is open until 8pm.
+Also, on Saturdays just before the pay-what-you-wish rush, which begins at 5pm.

 How can I make the most of my visit?
 The Guggenheim offers a variety of tours, free with admission.
-The institution’s app offers multilingual guides featuring exhibitions, collections and the building’s history.
+Learn about Frank Lloyd Wright’s landmark building and the Guggenheim’s collection and exhibitions at guggenheim.org/audio.

 Can you recommend some exhibits?
 The permanent collection shows the 20th century’s revolution in painting, as artists embraced abstraction and impressionism.
-Be sure to visit the Kandinsky Gallery, dedicated to the work of the abstract artist .
+Be sure to visit the Guggenheim Collection, dedicated to the museum's extensive permanent collection.

 Is there anywhere to eat?
-The Guggenheim houses two restaurants: The Wright, named for the building’s architect, and Cafe 3, a less formal space, located next to the Kandinsky Gallery.
+The Guggenheim houses two restaurants: The Wright, named for the building’s architect, and Cafe 3, a less formal space, located on the third floor.

 Will I be able to see everything in the museum?
 During periods when the Guggenheim is changing exhibitions, access to the ramps may be restricted (admission is often reduced at those times).
 We suggest visiting the Guggenheim's website to plan ahead.